loumdt/extreme_htws_cc3d/README.md

 # Accounting for exposure in 3D spatiotemporally contiguous heatwaves in Europe 1975-2024
 Lou Mandonnet, Aglaé Jézéquel, Fabio D'Andrea, Améline Vallet

-Users will have to download data of the three datasets mentioned above (ERA5, GHS-POP, EM-DAT), and preprocess data.
+Users will have to download data of the three datasets (ERA5, GHS-POP, EM-DAT), and preprocess data.
 Users will also have to set correct folder locations in the scripts.
 Preprocessed and output data are also available here: [https://doi.org/10.5281/zenodo.18496310](https://doi.org/10.5281/zenodo.18496310)

 ## Datasets